Accessibility statement

 Course Outline

-The 12-module online course takes place over eight days, with live workshops each day.
-For many modules there will be some homework and recorded content to watch.
+The 12-module online course takes place over eight half-days, with live workshops each day.

 MODULE 0: Introduction and orientation

 An introduction to the course content, tutors and facilitators, information about technical requirements and where to get support throughout.
 This session will also be an opportunity to meet your fellow learners and share your expectations for and questions about the course.
-This session will usually take place on a Thursday the week before the course commences.
+This module will be held on Thursday 14th November 2024.

 MODULE 1: Developing the review question and protocols